istio/old_mixer_repo/doc/dev/adapters.md

   }
 }
 ```
-* Sample no-op adapter that supports the above sample 'listentry' Template.
+* Sample adapter that supports the 'listentry' template.

 ```
 type (